Chronic Kidney Disease Integrated Service

 NCL Wide

-The integrated CKD service comprises:
+The integrated CKD service comprises of:

 • a consultant-led triage service

-• community-based specialist nurse/pharmacist-led CKD clinics, provided by the Royal Free London (RFL) in primary care locations
+• community-based specialist nurse/pharmacist-led CKD clinics, provided by the Royal Free London (RFL) in primary care locations with support from specialist CKD dietitian and occupational therapist.

 • an education programme to support CKD management in primary care